getcarina/getcarina.com/_posts/2015-12-04-weekly-news-docker-sock-letsencrypt.md

 ssl_trusted_certificate /etc/letsencrypt/live/lets.ephem.it/chain.pem;
 ```

-Now that you have your own default.conf, we'll need a Docker image to run.
+Now that you have your own `lets.conf` file, you need a Docker image to run.
 Here's
 the Dockerfile:

 ```Dockerfile